Nmbr6/breathing-clip/readme.md

 ## Mounting

-We suggest to methods for mounting - magnetic tape, or a 3D printed clip which can be found in the Git.
+We suggest two methods for mounting - magnetic tape, or a 3D printed clip which can be found in the Git.
 ### Magnetic tape
  We used Magnetic tape with adhesive backing, with one segment attached to the device, and one simply placed inside the garment.